matthewpittendreigh/planarachrome/README.md

 ##### 2. Download and unzip project folder from GitHub
 Click the green code button and select “Download ZIP”: [https://github.com/matthewpittendreigh/planarachrome](https://github.com/matthewpittendreigh/planarachrome)
+Double click on the downloaded file to unzip it and move the unzipped folder to your desired location.

 ##### 3. Open terminal
 *To configure the project and install its dependencies, use the terminal associated with the Windows operating system (PowerShell):*